Cumulative Delta Classification Strategy

 ZoneTraderPro offers discounts to SharkIndicators BloodHound and BlackBird.
 Those discounts can be found on the lifetime license purchase page.

 Executing the strategy also becomes a lot easier when you let BlackBird handle the entry after a BloodHound signal is received.
+The BlackBird introduction video below illustrates two complete trades using BlackBird and this strategy.

 Below is a picture of the very simple BloodHound logic used to test the Cumulative Delta Classification strategy.